jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When I began writing this book in September 2019, I wanted to (somehow) convince the North American middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
 Not only do these pundits avoid living on Main Street and thus never feel the pain of our everyday problems.
 But, their beloved ideologies were invented during the Industrial Age, before humanity even had electricity.
 The simple truth is, Left and Right are simply too outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
-There's nothing special about democratic socialism, hereditary monarchy, or Left/Right.
+There's nothing special about any belief system, be it democratic socialism, hereditary monarchy, or Left/Right.
 Every political doctrine was created by a human being to help society prosper.

 So, if ordinary people are not happy with their life, we're _supposed_ to change the philosophy that rules our nation.